jenkins-x/jx-community/TOC/FUTURE_BREAKING_CHANGES.md

 This also demands defaults for the label used to identify PRs.

 ## Remove support for jenkins as a pipeline runner

+## Upgrade jx-api to v4 from v4beta1

+Remove fields marked as deprecated